law-condemnation | eminent domain | inverse condemnation | takings claim | fees and sanctions |

 crossing.
 Burlington contends that, assuming the court had jurisdiction, the award for the crossing was proper.

-In four cross-issues, Burlington argues: (1) the trial court erred in
+In four cross-issues, Burlington argues: (1) the trial court erred in denying its plea to the jurisdiction because

-the condemnation of a roadway easement across an active passing track/staging facility is
+the condemnation of a roadway easement across an active passing track/staging facility is preempted under

 the Interstate Commerce Commission Termination Act ("ICCTA");[1] (2) the County's failure to authorize the